owenvickery/umbrella_sampling/README.md

 Here the script will provide:

-Energy landscape and error (if calculated)
+- Energy landscape and error (if calculated)
 - Normalised histogram sum
 - Histogram overlap
 - Histograms

 Flags

-- pmf      name of your energy landscape.
+- -pmf      name of your energy landscape.
-- hist     name of your histograms.
+- -hist     name of your histograms.
-- cutoff   overlap cutoff adjustment.
+- -cutoff   overlap cutoff adjustment.

 e.g.